The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 • Struggle to secure investment to renew tool licenses next year

-As with any social program, there are so many things you can measure.
+As with any social program, there are many things you can measure.
 Impressions, likes, comments, shares... the list goes on.
-Focus beyond some of the vanity metrics: employee advocacy costs money and no business will invest unless they see a return so you need to tie advocacy back to the business.
-Start with a convincing, high-level fact: high performing firms with a formal employee advocacy program grow faster than those who don’t have one.
-They also report other benefits, including a shorter sales cycle, improved social selling, better top talent retention and more.
+Focus beyond some of the vanity metrics: Employee Advocacy costs money and no business will invest unless they see a return so you need to tie advocacy back to the business.
+Start with a convincing, high-level fact: high-performing firms with a formal Employee Advocacy program grow faster than those that don’t have one.
+They also report other benefits, including a shorter sales cycle, improved social selling, better top talent retention, and more.

 ✓ Do encourage employees to build their professional brand